Cheer mom used deepfake nudes and threats to harass daughter’s teammates, police say

 The details on what precisely motivated the alleged harassment are still murky.
 The Philadelphia Inquirer, which first reported the story, spoke to a father of one of the victims who said his daughter and Spone’s were initially friends; he believes the harassment started after his wife discouraged their child from hanging out with Spone’s daughter.

-If convicted, Spone could face between six months to a year in prison, though Weintraub, the district attorney, said the maximum penalty for low-level misdemeanors is unlikely.

-Citron said the criminal justice system still lags behind deepfake technology when it comes to investigations and prosecutions.
+Citron, the professor, said the criminal justice system still lags behind deepfake technology when it comes to investigations and prosecutions.
 She and Weintraub each said deepfakes and similar technology pose a broader threat to the truth by muddying the information ecosystem.

 “It’s disturbing to me because we rely on being able to authenticate evidence as a foundation of the criminal justice system,” Weintraub said.
 “If everyday people are capable of using deepfakes, that’s going to make doing our job a lot more difficult.”